-My most popular ever blog was called: Spectre: 5 reasons to miss it & 5 reasons you’ll see it 4/10.
+One of my most popular ever blogs was called: Spectre: 5 reasons to miss it & 5 reasons you’ll see it 4/10.

 A wise person commented thus: